amalsaud/Discord-Clone/README.md

 Our project is developed using the MERN stack.

-This project covers all the learned concepts: MongoDB, Express, NodeJS, and Socket.
+This project covers all the learned concepts: MongoDB, Express, React, NodeJS, and Socket.

 ### Description